 At the same time an angel announced his birth to shepherds watching over their flocks at night.
 A light shone around them too.
 It terrified them.
 But then the angel said: “Fear not.
 I bring you good news of great joy that will be for all the people.
-Today in the town of David a Saviour has been born to you.”
+Today in the town of David a Saviour has been born to you; he is Christ the Lord.”
 As soon as they heard the news they too rushed to meet this child.

 Now there is nothing uncommon about expecting the news of the birth of a child.
 And journeying to meet him when the news of his birth arrives.
 But there is something uncommon when heaven’s messengers participate in spreading the news.
-Surely this has to be a child from heaven!
 A child born of a virgin and lying in a manger in which cattle were fed thus compels our attention.
 And we start to wonder, “Who is this child?”

 He was God himself who came down to earth as a human being.
 He came to be with us.
 He came as one who could be seen and touched.
 This nearness of God to us was made possible that first Christmas night through the birth of Jesus.
-His birth was the first step that God took to bridge the gap between himself and mankind.
 And through this one act, God gave hope to men and women by saying that he wanted to be friends with them.
 It ignited hope in human hearts because a holy God had now become the friend of sinners.
 This welcome of God to all thus became the keynote of hope to all mankind.

 This truth is often told in these simple words: “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”
 In these words are painted the hope of Christmas.
 It tells us that not one of those who journey to meet the Christ-child will ever be disappointed.
 Instead they will be gifted with God himself.

 This gifting of God to us reminds us of the story of an ancient king who loved to mingle with his people in disguise.
 One day, dressed as an old man he visited a poor woodcutter who lived in a small hut down the valley.
-After spending some time and sharing a simple meal of bread and water with him, the king rose to leave.
-Then he revealed himself to him as the king of the land.
-The king expected the woodcutter to ask for some gift.
+After spending some time and sharing a simple meal of bread and water which the woodcutter offered him, the king rose to leave.
+Then he revealed himself to the woodcutter as the king of the land and asked him to ask for any gift he wished to have.
 But he did not do so.
 In surprise, the king asked him, “Don’t you understand.
 I am the king of this land?
-I can give you anything you wish–a home, a city or even bags of gold.”
+I can give you anything you wish—a home, a city or even bags of gold.”